nsaylan/Cohort-19/devops/hands-on/Kubernetes/S1-kubernetes-01-installing-on-ec2-instance/README.md

 ## Part 4 - Deploying a Simple Nginx Server on Kubernetes

-- Check the readiness of nodes at the cluster on the master node.
+- Check the readiness of nodes at the cluster on master node.

 ```bash
 kubectl get nodes
 ```

-- Show the list of existing pods in the default namespace on master.
-Since we haven't created any pods, the list should be empty.
+- Show the list of existing pods in default namespace on master.
+Since we haven't created any pods, list should be empty.

 ```bash
 kubectl get pods